cmu-psych-fms/wildfire/README.md

 should typically contain one or more model functions.

 As of right now a game uses a model function for the player in a mission playing this game if the `defgame` form cites the function in a `:model` keyword argument.
-When support for multiple players in a mission is supprted this mechanism will necessarily change slightly, but will be similar.
+When support for multiple players in a mission is supported this mechanism will necessarily change slightly, but will be similar.

 Among the items in the plist argument supplied to a model function are